 ― David Attenborough

 I am always looking to improve when photographing nature.
-I endeavor to combine my skills and knowledge to produce artistic, and informative works, and I work my hardest at identification of what I capture digitally.
+I endeavour to combine my skills and knowledge to produce artistic, and informative works, and I work my hardest at identification of what I capture digitally.

 As time went on, I would photograph species and habitats for my biological research, but then it all changed.
 Thinking about my photographs I then wanted to capture the colour, light and moments so badly.
 I then decided to enlist on a local basic photography course to get the rudiments of photography under my belt, and I loved it; and shortly after it turned into a passion; along with my writing.